sapegin/blog.sapegin.me/content/en/all/bower.md

 bower register jquery-awesomeplugin git://github.com/sapegin/jquery-awesomeplugin.git
 ```

-From now on, Bower will check package updates, you just have to create git tags for each new version.
+From now on, Bower will check package updates, you only need to create Git tags for each new version.

 To make updating your packages easier you can use tools like [grunt-bump](https://github.com/vojtajina/grunt-bump) or [mversion](https://github.com/mikaelbr/mversion).